More great photos from the regatta available on the Kitsilano Yacht Club Website

 The regatta will be scored using the low point system referred to in rule 90.3.
 One (1) race is required to be completed to constitute a series.
 When fewer than 5 races have been completed, a boat’s series score will be the total of her race scores.
 When 5 or more races have been completed, a boat’s series score will be the total of her race scores excluding her worst score.
-The top 5O5 competitor and the top Canadian finisher will be recognized on a perpetual trophy.
+The top 5O5 competitor and the top Canadian finisher will be recognized on respective perpetual trophies.
 Prizes will be awarded to the top 3 finishers, the top Canadian team and the top Classic boat (hull numbers lower that 6500, excluding Parker-hulled Lindsays)

 DISCLAIMER OF LIABILITY